Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Optimal classification with canonization

 Note that, depending on the functional $\psi$, the canonical element may be defined only {\em locally}, \ie the functional may only depend on $I(x)_{|_{x\in {\cal B}\subset D}}$, that is a restriction of the image to a subset $\cal B$ of its domain $D$.
 In the latter case we say that $I$ is locally canonizable, or, with an abuse of nomenclature, we say that the {\em region} $\cal B$ is canonizable. \marginpar{ \sc canonizable region} \end{defn} { The transversality condition (\ref{eq-jacobian}) guarantees that $\hat g$, the canonical element, is an isolated (Morse) critical point \cite{Milnor} of the derivative of the function $\psi$ via the Implicit Function Theorem \cite{guilleminP74}.} So a co-variant detector is a statistic (a feature) that ``extracts'' a group element $\hat g$.
 With a co-variant detector we can easily construct an invariant descriptor, or {\em local invariant feature}, by considering the data itself in the reference frame determined by the detector: \marginpar{ \sc local invariant feature} \begin{defn}[Canonized descriptor] For a given co-variant detector $\psi$ that fixes a canonical element $\hat g$ via $\nabla \psi(I, \hat g(I)) = 0$ we call the statistic

+an invariant descriptor. \end{defn} Note that the descriptor is invariant with respect to the same group $G$ that is canonized by the detector.
+Obviously it is not invariant to other nuisances, including groups other than the one chosen to design the detector.

-an invariant descriptor. \end{defn} A trivial example of canonical detector and its corresponding descriptor can be designed for the translation group.
-Consider for instance the detector $\psi$ that finds the brightest pixel in the image, and assigns its coordinates to $(0,0)$.
-Relative to this origin, the image is translation-invariant, because as we translate the image, so does the brightest pixel, and in the moving frame the image does not change as we translate.
-Similarly, we can assign the value of the brightest pixel to $1$, the value of the darkest pixel to $0$, linearly interpolate pixel values in between, and we have an affine contrast-invariant detector.
+A trivial example of canonical detector and its corresponding descriptor can be designed for the translation group.
+Consider for instance the detector $\psi$ that finds the brightest pixel in the image.
+Relative to this point, that is, if we assign that point to the coordinate $(0, 0)$, the image is translation-invariant.
+This is because, as the image translates, so does its brightest pixel, and in the moving frame the image does not change as we translate.
+Similarly, we can assign the value of the brightest pixel to $1$, the value of the darkest pixel to $0$, linearly interpolate pixel values in between, and we have an affine contrast-covariant detector and the associated contrast-invariant descriptor.